RVS_Checkbox

 @IBInspectable

-open var onImage: UIImage? { get set }
+open override var onImage: UIImage? { get set }

 • This is the image to be displayed in an “OFF” state.